ramioh/rami-web-template/README.md

 2. Rename the main solution folder `./weather-forecast`.
 3. Rename the solution file `./weather-forecast/WeatherForecast.sln`.
 4. All namespace `using` statements that start with `Company.Product.Common` and `Company.Product.WeatherForecast` in both solutions should be replaced.
-5. Publish the `DependencyInjection` project as a nuget package, and replace the path-based references to it with its nuget package reference.
+5. Publish the `ApiCore` project as a nuget package, and replace the path-based references to it with its nuget package reference.
 The use of a path-based reference is only for simplicity and should not be used in production.

 >## Purposefully omitted features